 Crude Marketing Revenues-Crude marketing revenues consist of marketing revenue related to Canadian crude oil.
 Contracts to sell crude products to customers contain performance obligations to deliver the product over the term of the contract.
-The revenues are recognized when the control of the product is transferred to the customer, based on the volume delivered and the price within the contract.
+The revenues are recognized when the control of the product is transferred to the customer, based on the volume delivered and the price defined within the contract.
 Revenues are typically invoiced and paid on a monthly basis.
 All activities related to crude marketing revenues were terminated in 2019.
-For the years ended December 31, 2020 and 2019, crude marketing revenues were \$8.2 million and \$166.1 million, respectively, and associated costs of sale were \$8.2 million and \$173.0 million, respectively.
-All crude marketing revenues in 2020 include contracts executed in 2019 but delivered in 2020.
+For the year ended December 31, 2019, crude marketing revenues were \$166.1 million and associated costs of sale were \$173.0 million.

 Other Revenue-Other revenue primarily consists of revenue related to the handling, storage and sale of raw materials.
 Revenues for the handling and storage of raw materials relate to performance obligations that are recognized over time using the right to invoice practical expedient, i.e., invoiced as the services are rendered and the customer simultaneously receives and consumes the benefit over the contract term.
-Our performance of service and right to invoice corresponds with the value delivered to our customers.
+The Company's performance of service and right to invoice corresponds with the value delivered to our customers.
 Revenues for the sale of raw materials relate to contracts that contain performance obligations to deliver the product over the term of the contract.
-The revenues are recognized when the control of the product is transferred to the customer, based on the volume delivered and the price within the contract.
+The revenues are recognized when the control of the product is transferred to the customer, based on the volume delivered and the price defined within the contract.
 Other revenues are typically invoiced and paid on a monthly basis.